 Is Your Blood Sugar Level Normal?

-Monitoring and regulating your blood sugar levels is critical; high blood sugar lead to diabetes.
-However, diabetes is often preceded by a blood sugar disorder called hypoglycemia, or low blood sugar.
+Monitoring and regulating your blood sugar levels is critical to catch diabetes before it begins!
+Diabetes is often preceded by a blood sugar disorder called hypoglycemia, or low blood sugar.
 The prevalence of diabetes and blood sugar disorders in the United States is high, largely due to introduction of a sedentary diet coupled by the consumption of highly palatable energy dense foods.
 Blood sugar may be modulated through lifestyle modifications such as diet and exercise.
 Take this quiz to get an idea of where your blood sugar levels may be.

 Each of the following is worth one point.
 Which of the following apply to you?